TheMrMilchmann/AE2CCBridge/README.md

 access to the ME system allows you to circumvent some channel limitations at practically no energy cost.

+> [!NOTE]
-> **Note**: Currently, the peripheral only exposes a fairly small API.
-If you
+> Currently, the peripheral only exposes a fairly small API.
+If you find that
-> find that functionality you need is missing, please file a feature request in
+> functionality you need is missing, please file a feature request in our issue
-> our issue tracker.
+> tracker.

 ## Peripheral API (Functions)